yoghurtina/mlops/reports/README.md

 For our project, we used Docker to containerize the training and evaluation workflows for the GPT-2 model, ensuring consistency and reproducibility across different environments.
-The Docker setup allows running experiments seamlessly, either through the CLI or within Docker containers.
+The Docker setup allows running experiments seamlessly, either through the CLI or within Docker containers, making it simple to deploy and scale.

 - To build a docker image run:
 ```bash